7 of the Best Keto Nuts for Low Carb Snacking

 2. Get a day’s worth of selenium from just one Brazil nut!

 Brazil nuts are a tree nut grown in South America, and they’re known for being an excellent source of selenium.
 In fact, just one single Brazil nut provides more than 100% of your recommended daily intake of this essential nutrient!
-Consuming too much selenium may have negative health effects though, so be sure not to overeat these yummy nuts!
+Consuming too much selenium may have negative health effects though, so be sure not to overeat these yummy keto nuts!

 Serving: 1 oz. | 190 Calories | 19g Fat | 4g Total Carbs | 2g Fiber | <1g Sugar | 4g Protein | 2g Net Carbs